tannerstell/DepthFirstSearch/README.md

 Problem: Find the lengths of connecting 1s (horizontally and vertically inclusive), and return the maximum length of connected 1s (Excluding paths containing same path).

-Problem 2: Return an array of largest to smallest lengths of connecting ones.
+Problem 2: Return an array of largest to smallest lengths of connecting 1s.

 1. Structure: Since this is a two dimensional array, double for loop or DataFrame may be necessary.
 2. Method: Depth-first search method will be useful, as there will be multiple neighbors